-Aman is a Manager in RMI’s India Mobility practice.
+Aman is a former Manager in RMI’s India Mobility practice.
 He joined RMI in October 2014.

 Aman Chitkara is a Manager with RMI where he works with government and private sector clients on identifying strategies to transition to a clean energy system.
 He has led multiple thought papers and research projects on mobility systems, electricity generation and distribution, and global climate change.

 Most recently Aman has been working with various government and private sector stakeholders in India to identify actionable pathways towards a shared, electric and connected mobility future.
 Prior to his work on India’s mobility sector, Aman worked with RMI’s eLab where he supported work on New York’s Reforming the Energy Vision initiative, and Fort Collins’ Climate Action Plan.

 Through his 8+ years of experience at organizations including ICF International, Gade Environmental Group and the Center for Robust Decision-making on Climate and Energy Policy (RDCEP), Aman has worked in diverse geographies spanning North America, South Asia and Europe.